maurizioattanasi/maurizioattanasi.github.io/_posts/2020-12-10-dotnet-core-microservice-centralized-logging.md

 sudo systemctl start kibana.service
 ```

-If everything is fine and the server is up and running, we will navigate to the address [http://public-server.ip:5601/]() on the browser of our choice and will see:
+If everything is fine and the server is working, we will navigate to the address [http://public-server.ip:5601/]() on the browser of our choice and will see:

 <p align="center">
   <img src="/assets/images/kibana-loader.png" alt="loader" />